sara-sabr/ITStrategy/_posts/en/2024-02-14-doing-a-diagnostic-study.md

 ## Scheduling the interviews

-Our team sent <a href="{{ site.baseurl }}{% link assets/files/invitation-email.md %}" title="individual emails"> individual emails</a> to each Executive to invite them to participate.
+Our team sent <a href="{{ site.baseurl }}{% link assets/files/invitation-email.md %}" title="individual emails"> individual emails</a>to each Executive to invite them to participate.
 Invitees were informed that this was their opportunity to be heard, and that the findings of the report will be used to inform plans and strategies for the Branch.

 Executives self-registered to participate and identified the times they were available using a calendar in a SharePoint site we created for this purpose.
 During self-registration, participants advised if they wanted to be interviewed in English or French.

 Using SharePoint this way was new for 2023.
 For the 2021 study those who wanted to participate had to email us with their availability and did not know in real time what dates and times were available.

-All directors and executive directors self-registered were sent an MS Teams calendar invite that included the <a href="{{ site.baseurl }}{% link assets/files/interview-package.md %}" title="interview package"> interview package</a>.
+All directors and executive directors self-registered were sent an invitation that included the <a href="{{ site.baseurl }}{% link assets/files/interview-package.md %}" title="interview package"> interview package</a>.
 This package included:

 - Why we are doing the diagnostic study
 - What’s in it for you